Review the prerequisites before you deploy a VI workload domain.

-- A DHCP server must be configured on the NSX-T host overlay (Host TEP) VLAN of the workload domain.
-When NSX-T creates Edge Tunnel End Points (TEPs) for the VI workload domain, they are assigned IP addresses from the DHCP server.
+- If you plan to use DHCP for the NSX host overlay network, a DHCP server must be configured on the NSX host overlay VLAN for the VI workload domain.
+When NSX-T Data Center creates NSX Edge tunnel endpoints (TEPs) for the VI workload domain, they are assigned IP addresses from the DHCP server.

 - To create a VI workload domain with NFS storage, the hosts must be commissioned with NFS as the storage type and must be associated with an NFS network pool.

-- To create a VI workload domain with vSAN storage, the hosts must be commissioned with vSAN as the storage type and must be associated with an vSAN network pool.
+- To create a VI workload domain with vSAN storage, the hosts must be commissioned with vSAN as the storage type and must be associated with a vSAN network pool.

 - To create a VI workload domain with VMFS on FC storage, the hosts must be commissioned with VMFS on FC as the storage type and must be associated with a vMotion only or vMotion and NFS network pool.

 - To create a VI workload domain that uses vSphere Lifecycle Manager to apply cluster images to all hosts in the cluster, you must have a cluster image available.
-See Cluster Image Management.
+See vSphere Lifecycle Manager Image Management.

 - If the management domain in your environment has been upgraded to a version different from the original installed version, you must download a VI workload domain install bundle for the current version before you can create a VI workload domain.
-See Download an Install Bundle.
+See Download an Install Bundle from SDDC Manager.